campbel2525/sample-ai-agent/README-ENGLISH.md

 3. Set up data in OpenSearch

 ```
-docker compose -f "./docker/local/docker-compose.yml" -p chatbot-ai-agent exec -it ai-agent pipenv run python scripts/setup.py
+make opensearch-setup
 ```

-This chunks the text in `data/insert_data/test_data.txt` into 512 characters with 128-character overlap and inserts it into an OpenSearch index.
+The content about Keanu Reeves (the text in `data/insert_data/test_data.txt`) is chunked into 512 characters with 128-character overlap and inserted into an OpenSearch index.

 4. Start the AI Agent API